 Anemia

-How Much Vitamin B12 Do You Need?
+How Much Vitamin B12 Do You Need Daily?

-Recommended daily intake (RDA):
+Recommended Daily Intake (RDA):

 -